UNIST-LOFT/GreyboxAPR/README_ASE24_detailed.md

 ```
 This will generate a JSON file in `experiments/rq2-time-<tool>.json`.

-To generate final plots, run the following command:
+Then, to generate final plots, run the following command:
 ```
 # python3 scripts/rq2-time.py
 ```